South Eastern Titans

 South Eastern Titans Rugby League Club is an Australian rugby league football club based in Dandenong, Victoria formed in 2007.
-Previously known as Dandenong Knights and then the Berwick Bulldogs they conduct teams for both Juniors & Seniors teams since the renaming of the club.
+Previously known as the Berwick Bulldogs they conduct teams for both Juniors & Seniors teams since the renaming of the club.

 In round 23 of the 2012 season, the club was historically the first ever to develop a Victorian born and bred player into the National Rugby League.
 That player to achieve such a milestone was Mahe Fonua who has gone on to play 50 first grade games for the Melbourne Storm and represent internationally for Tonga.

 Notable Juniors

 Following are player that went on to play professional first grade rugby league.